-Operational Plan Action Annual Comment Collaborate through the Regional Whilst the Regional Strategic Alliance has been dissolved, the former member Strategic Alliance on a regional councils are still working closely in relation to key activities such as asset approach to asset management management.
-This includes the identification of better practices from other including the completion of councils and use of mobile devices.
-All of this is being used to progress the condition audits on relevant asset refinement of Council's asset management system and how it interrelates with categories. protect management and works orders.
+Operational Plan Action Annual Comment Collaborate through the Regional Strategic Alliance on a regional approach to asset management including the completion of condition audits on relevant asset Whilst the Regional Strategic Alliance has been dissolved, the former member councils are still working closely in relation to key activities such as asset management.
+This includes the identification of better practices from other councils and use of mobile devices.
+All of this is being used to progress the refinement of Council's asset management system and how it interrelates with categories. protect management and works orders.